dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_nine.rst

 .. code-block:: yaml

     context:
-        name: cloud
+        cloud:
             config:
                 credentials:
                     user: some_user
                     pass: some_password

     solids:
         injest_a: